FamilySearch/pewpew/guide/src/bug-report.md

 Listening on port 2073
 ```

-To customize the port the test server uses, set the `PORT` environment variable.
+The port the test server uses can be configured by setting the `PORT` environment variable.
 Here's an example run in bash:

 ```bash
 $ PORT=8080 ./test-server
 Listening on port 8080
 ```

-The test server provides two HTTP endpoints:
+The test server provides a single HTTP endpoint:

-- `/` - this endpoint acts as an "echo server" and will return in the response body any data that was sent to it.
+- `/` - this endpoint acts as an "echo server" and will return within the response body any data that was sent to it.
 This endpoint should only ever return a `200` or `204` status code.
 It accepts all HTTP methods though only `GET`, `POST` and `PUT` can echo data back in the response.
 For the `GET` method to echo data back, specify the echo data in the `echo` query parameter.
 For `POST` and `PUT` simply put the data to be echoed back in the request body.
 The response will use the same `Content-Type` header from the response when specified, otherwise it will use `text/plain`.

-  There is also an optional `wait` query parameter which defines a delay (specified in milliseconds) for how long the server should wait before sending the response.
+  There is also an optional `wait` query parameter which defines a delay (specified in milliseconds) for how long the server should wait before responding.

-- `/multipart` - this endpoint is mostly used to verify the multipart capability of Pewpew and has very limited usefulness.
-This endpoint expects a `POST` request with a multipart body.
-Every field in the multipart request is expected to have a `sha1` header which is the SHA1 hash of the current field's body.
-If all the previously mentioned expectations pass then a `204` status code is returned.
-If any of the expectations fail then a `400` status code is returned.